 Most families were not so lucky.
 Many came home only to discover someone else living in their apartment or that someone had sold all their belongings.

-The week we came , Lenka and I went to our old building.
+The week we came home to Prague, Lenka and I went to our old building.
 Gran offered to accompany us, but we wanted to go alone.
 We went to the courtyard first.
 It looked the same—the same flowering dogwoods and beds of carnations.
 Standing there, I expected a band of street musicians to enter the courtyard any moment.
 I tipped my head up to our balcony, ready to smell the lemon and plum trees.
 But the balcony that used to be ours was empty.
 No flowers.
 No potted trees.

 “That’s a good sign,” said Lenka as we mounted the stairs.
 “It could mean no one is living there.”